tomboehmer/buffer/README.md

 # Operations
 Some operations are provided to manipulate `data` while keeping `count` updated.
+Even though the operations are prefixed with `buffer_` they will work on slices as well, but in that case no bounds checking can be performed.

 ## Copy, Append and Equality
 Let `BUFFER(T, N) *buf, *lhs, *rhs; T *ptr; size_t cnt`.